-These are the passionate words of Martin Gardner, RBGE's expert in the flora of Chile:
+These are the passionate words of Martin Gardner, the Royal Botanic Garden Edinburgh's expert in the flora of Chile:

 Globally, a number of conifer species are threatened with extinction.
 Threats to their native habitats include logging, uncontrolled forest fires, open-cast mining, and conversion of forests to pasture and arable land.
 The International Conifer Conservation Programme (ICCP), established in 1991, aims to protect these threatened species and their habitats through research, horticulture and training in the UK and abroad.

-Funding from this legacy has enabled Carlos Zamorano to travel to the institute ECOSUR, Chiapas, Mexico, in order to study for a Masters Degree in Natural Resources and Rural Development.
-This course will enable him to develop projects in Chile which work with the poorer landowners in order to help them manage their forests in a sustainable way.
+Funding from this gift has enabled Carlos Zamorano to travel to the institute ECOSUR, Chiapas, Mexico, in order to study for a Masters Degree in Natural Resources and Rural Development.
+This course will enable him to develop projects in Chile working with poorer landowners in order to help them manage their forests in a sustainable way.
 He is currently doing his Masters project on the conservation of threatened Chilean monkey puzzle trees and the indigenous people who depend on these forest habitats.

-In July the Stevenson family - David, Alison, Andrew, Patrick, Ellen and Paul - met in the Royal Botanic Garden Edinburgh to celebrate and remember the late Margaret Stevenson’s life and the great contribution she made to the Botanics over many years.
+In July 2020 the Stevenson family - David, Alison, Andrew, Patrick, Ellen and Paul - met at the Royal Botanic Garden Edinburgh to celebrate and remember the late Margaret Stevenson’s life and the great contribution she made to the organisation over many years.